USAT Buford: Deportations

 The Buford's most notorious incarnation followed a few months later when she was pressed into service as the "Soviet Ark" (or "Red Ark").
-On December 21, 1919, she was used to deport 249 political radicals and other "undesirable" aliens, mostly members of the Union of Russian Workers, to the Russian SFSR.
+On 21 December 1919, she was used to deport 249 political radicals and other "undesirable" aliens, mostly members of the Union of Russian Workers, to the Russian SFSR.
 Also swept up were the fiery anarchists Emma Goldman and Alexander Berkman.
-This occurred between the first and second Palmer Raids of the first "Red Scare" period in the U.S. After delivering her charges, the Buford returned to New York on February 22, 1920.
+This occurred between the first and second Palmer Raids of the first "Red Scare" period in the U.S. After delivering her charges, the Buford returned to New York on 22 February 1920.

 Political context

 During the First Red Scare in 1919-20 following the Russian Revolution, anti-Bolshevik sentiment quickly replaced the anti-German sentiment of the World War I years.
 Many politicians and government officials, along with a large part of the press and the public, feared an imminent attempt to overthrow the government of the United States and the creation of a new regime modeled on that of the Soviets.
 In that atmosphere of public hysteria, radical views as well as moderate dissents were often characterized as un-American or subversive, including the advocacy of labor rights and any less than complimentary discussion of American society and its system of government.
 Close ties between recent European immigrants and radical political ideas and organizations fed those anxieties as well.

-The Espionage Act of 1917 made it a crime to interfere with the operation or success of the armed forces of the United States.
+In support of the total war effort in World War I, the Espionage Act of 1917 made it a crime to interfere with the operation or success of the armed forces of the United States.
 It effectively criminalized any act or speech that discouraged full compliance with the military draft.
-Convicted under this law, Eugene V. Debs, a five-time presidential candidate, served 3 years of a 10-year sentence before President Warren G. Harding commuted his sentence on Christmas Day, 1921.
-Emma Goldman and Alexander Berkman were likewise convicted under the Espionage Act and eventually deported.
-The Immigration Act of 1918 denied entry into the U.S. and permitted the deportation of non-citizens "who disbelieve in or are opposed to all organized government."
+Convicted under this law, Eugene V. Debs, a socialist labor leader from Indiana and five-time presidential candidate, served 3 years of a 10-year sentence before President Warren G. Harding commuted his sentence on Christmas Day, 1921.
+The Immigration Act of 1918 denied entry into the U.S. and permitted the deportation of non-citizens "who disbelieve in or are opposed to organized government."
+Emma Goldman and Alexander Berkman, both anarchists and foreign born, were likewise convicted under the Espionage Act and deported.